TGDivy/TGDivy/README.md

 ## 💬🌞

-> It is not fair to ask of others what you are not willing to do yourself. ~ Eleanor Roosevelt
+> Passion is energy.
+Feel the power that comes from focusing on what excites you.  ~ Oprah Winfrey

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )